 Even as little as a few months ago, the best life insurance rate for a private pilot without an instrument flight rating would usually be the second best “Preferred” rate on best case basis, and this was only with the really aggressive companies for pilots.
 Many insurance companies may also only offer a Standard or Regular rate and others may even charge an extra premium to all private pilots.

-I’ve learned time and time again that I can never assume anything in this business and if I don’t shop with EVERY quality life insurance company to get every pilot the best offer, I may miss an opportunity to get my client’s the absolute best offer possible!!
+I’ve learned time and time again that I can never assume anything in this business, and if I don’t shop with EVERY quality life insurance company to get every pilot the best offer, then I may miss an opportunity to get my client’s the absolute best offer possible!

 I just shopped a life insurance case for a private pilot with no instrument flight rating and two different A+ rated insurance companies offered their absolute lowest “Preferred Plus” rate class.

-This case mentioned above is the perfect example of why we offer you life insurance from hundred’s of different companies and why we always shop with all of these companies to get best offers.
+The case mentioned above is the perfect example of why we offer you life insurance from hundreds of different companies and always shop with all of these companies to get best offers.
 After 45 years of being in business, we still sometimes get surprised when a really awesome offer is made.